Jeremy-Gstein/C-Inspect/README.md

 Client Install:
 1. Ensure That There is a WoW Addon Client Downloaded (Curse, WoWUp, Etc...)
 2. Download C-Inspect @ https://www.curseforge.com/wow/addons/c-inspect
-3. Pess The Curse Forge Download Icon To Begin Automated Install.
+3. Press The Curse Forge Download Icon To Begin Automated Install.
 (See Image Below.)
+4. If the Game Is Currently Running Make Sure To --/reload-- The UI To Update The AddOns.

       ![image](https://user-images.githubusercontent.com/66806528/123146358-c349ad80-d42b-11eb-9dc4-fbf749f8edb2.png)